-There was no directed fishery for thornyheads in 2015.
+There was no directed fishery for thornyheads in 2016.
 In Central Region thornyheads are retained as bycatch up to 10% in aggregate with other groundfish during a halibut or directed groundfish fishery, with exceptions occurring for the bycatch allowance for the directed sablefish fishery (20%), Pacific cod (5%), and directed pollock trawl fishery (0.5%).
 For directed drift or set gillnet fisheries for salmon or herring up to 10% of thornyheads and other rockfish in aggregate may be retained.
-Any bycatch overages that occur are forfeited to ADF&G.
+Proceeds from bycatch overages are forfeited to ADF&G.